Your Daily Pharma Scoop: Soliris New Indication, Gilead's NASH Data, What Keeps Synergy Down?

 Analysis: Soliris has the dubious distinction of being the most expensive drug in the world, at around $440,000.
 It was first approved in the U.S. in March 2007 for PNH and in September 2011 for aHUS.
 This latest approval is its third such, and the data supporting the application was generated in the Phase 3 REGAIN study.
 There are no other currently approved treatments in this niche market.

-Biogen tweaks aducanumab deal with Neurimmune, reduces royalty commitment 15% by paying $150M
+Biogen tweaks aducanumab deal with Neurimmune; reduces royalty commitment 15% by paying $150M

 |